cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 57. Unnecessary `inputGuards`

 No change made.
 The design convention mandates `Base`-type contracts always declare an empty input guard, wherever inputs are present, and `Module`-type contracts may choose to override the input guard, or not.
-TODO

 ## GMX_OrderBook_Module